tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     2. Change the dependency of linux to $kernel_name.

-3. Build your package and install; run makepkg -i or makepkg followed by pacman -U pkgname.pkg.tar.gz
+3. Build your package and install; run makepkg -i or makepkg followed by # pacman -U pkgname.pkg.tar.gz

+> Note:

-Note:If you run multiple kernels, you have to install the Catalyst-utils packages for all kernels.
+-   If you run multiple kernels, you have to install the catalyst-utils packages for all kernels.
 They won't conflict with one another.

-Note:Catalyst-generator is able to build catalyst-{kernver} packages for you so you do not actually need to perform all those steps manually.
+-   catalyst-generator is able to build catalyst-{kernver} packages for you so you do not actually need to perform all those steps manually.
     For more information, see Tools section.

 > PowerXpress support